 A law called The California Fostering Connections to Success Act (AB 12) has made important changes to foster care.
-If you’re in foster care, you have the option to stay in foster care until age 21 – and even if you leave foster care, then change your mind, you may have the option to go back into foster care until 21.
+If you’re in foster care at age 18, you have the option to stay in foster care until age 21 – and even if you leave foster care, then change your mind, you may have the option to go back into foster care until 21.

-Why would anyone want to stay in foster care after the age of 18?
-The answer is that foster care can provide you with options for housing, financial assistance, and more.
+Why would someone want to stay in foster care after the age of 18?
+Foster care can provide you with options for housing, financial assistance, and more.
 There are ways that you can live on your own, with a roommate, or with a relative and still qualify for these benefits.
 So make sure you know your options before you go!

 Who is eligible to re-enter extended foster care?

 If you are between 18 to 21 and you were in foster care (or had an open case in the dependency court) on your 18th birthday, you qualify.

 What if I was adopted or in a legal guardianship when I turned 18 years old?

 If you were adopted or placed in a legal guardianship, you still may be eligible to go back into foster care if your legal guardian/adoptive parent passes away or is no longer supporting you.
 There are two organizations with lawyers who can help you with this: the Alliance for Children’s Rights, and the Children’s Law Center.

 How do I ask the court to re-open my case so I can re-enter foster care?